jurf/jurf.github.io/_posts/2023-01-26-monitor-calibration.md

    Some monitors include a light strobing mode (or they insert black frames) which lowers blurs down to a minimum, but I would probably recommend against this unless you do competitive gaming, as flickering lights (commonly experienced as PWM for controlling brightness on screens) have been [linked][pwm] to eye strain and headaches.
 If you have a flicker-free backlight, this negates its advantages.

-7. **Turn on the night light feature and auto-dark mode** in your OS.
+7. Bonus: **Turn on the night light feature and auto-dark mode** in your OS.
 You need good eyes to see your properly-setup monitor!
 Night filters are standard nowadays.
 For auto dark modes, there is [Windows Auto Dark Mode][win-auto-dark] or the [Night Theme Switcher][night-theme-switcher] extension for GNOME.

 I hope you found this guide useful.